JesusAOchoa/azure-network-protocols/README.md

 <p>

 <h3>Step 1: Create Resource Groups and Virtual Machines</h3>

-One of the requierement for this lab is to create our Resource Group and two (2) VMs on Azure.
-One machine will be a Windows 10 (VM1) and the other will be a Linux machine (VM2).<br/>
+As part of this lab's prerequisites, we need to set up a Resource Group and deploy two (2) virtual machines (VMs) in Azure.
+VM1 will be a Windows 10 machine, while VM2 will be a Linux machine.<br/>

 <p></p>